Homepage

 Welcome to the Great Sunflower Project!

-The best and most useful way to contribute to the Great Sunflower is to focus on a particular site or set of sites.
-Each time you visit your yard, favorite park or wild area, you can do a pollinator count on any of the plants in that space.
-Over time, this will be a record of the health of your pollinator community.
+The most useful way to contribute is to focus on a particular site or set of sites.
+Each time you visit your yard, favorite park, school garden, community garden, or wild area, you can do a pollinator count on any of the plants in that space.
+Over time, your observations become a record of the health of your local pollinator community.

-🍛 Over 100,000 members strong
+🌻 Over 100,000 members strong

 🎁 A gift for our members